Skip to Content

 Whether or not you need to pack camping gear depends on your destination and style of travel.
 If you’re only traveling through large cities or developed areas, you can probably do without camping gear.
 In this case, you can get away with a smaller backpack in the 30-40 liter range.

-If you plan to visit any rural areas or participate in outdoors activities, you should probably be prepared to sleep outside.
-While accommodation is available pretty much everywhere, you’ll end up saving money if you have your own camping equipment.
-The drawback is the fact that you’ll have use a slightly larger backpack to accommodate all of your camping gear.
-Probably in the 40+ liter range.
+If you plan to visit any remote areas or participate in outdoor activities such as hiking, you should probably be prepared to sleep outside.
+Accommodation is available pretty much everywhere but there are some acceptions.
+You’ll also end up saving money if you have your own camping equipment.

 While selecting camping gear for ultralight travel, you also need to make sure that it is carry-on acceptable.
-Some airlines don’t allow stakes and poles, for example.
+Some camping gear isn’t allowed in the cabin of an airplane for security reasons.
+For example, some airlines don’t allow tent stakes and poles.
+Trekking poles also aren’t allowed on the plane in most cases.

 If you’re careful with your gear selection, you can pack a full set of camping gear and stick to a carry-on size bag.
-The three main items you’ll need to camp while you travel include:
+The three main items you’ll need to camp while you travel include a shelter, a sleeping bag, and a sleeping pad.
+In the following sections, I’ll outline each.

 Ultralight Camping Shelter Options for Travel

 While sleeping outside, you need some sort of shelter to protect yourself from the elements.
-While sleeping outside you may encounter rain, wind, cold weather, or critters.
+You may encounter rain, wind, cold weather, or critters.
 I recommend you choose the lightest and smallest shelter that will suit your needs.
 You will need one of the following:

 • Tent- This is the classic camping shelter option.
 Tents are the heaviest and bulkiest shelter, but also the most protective.
 Tents include bug netting to keep the critters away and a rain fly to keep you dry.
 They also offer the most privacy.
 If you plan to camp in campgrounds often, a tent is your best option.
 I have the Big Agnes Fly Creek HV UL 1.
 It weighs 33 ounces.
 Check out my full review here.